skosch/YinYangFit/docs/source/index.markdown

 frequency in question.

 Therefore, in locations where two letters approach very closely, only the finest-scale complex cell activations will stay intact.
-This grossly reduces the activation of B-cells and, in turn, of the G-cells that constitute the skeleton from them:
+This reduces the activation of B-cells and, in turn, of the G-cells that constitute the skeleton from them:

-{mn}Shown here is an extremely tightly fitted sans-serif, for effect.
-Serifs naturally enforce wider gaps.{/mn}
+{mn}Shown here is an extremely tightly fitted sans-serif, for effect, as serifs naturally enforce wider gaps.
+The weakened activation of B- and G-cells is shown here in lighter colours on the right.{/mn}
 <img src="img/skeleton_example_reduction.png" alt="skeletons">

 On top of that, G-cells located in the gap now absorb some activity as well.